roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 Notably, we ask a couple of the ECS academics responsible for admissions to come and give a talk on the admissions process.

+Students will present their robots during the meal in "lightning talks".
+They are not informed of the lightning talks until Thursday afternoon.

 - *Invite some ECS academics to the formal meal*
+- *Move robots to formal meal venue*

+## The Competition

+The competition is the culmination of the week's activies as teams compete in our arena.

+### Arena Build

+The arena is built in the Cube.
+There are not any other suitable locations on campus.

+The Cube will need to be prepared for the competition, which will take the majority of the week.

+- *Arrange for Estates and Facilities to move arena parts to the Cube*
+- *Purchase arena construction materials*
+- *Hire any materials needed for the arena (Scaff / Truss)*
+- *Book Tables and Chairs from SUSU*
+- *Book tech from SUSU*
+- *Obtain screens for the arena.*
+- *Plan arena lighting*
+- *Print arena markers (if using vision)*
+- *Print signage for Cube*

+### The Pits

+Teams are each given a "pit" on Thursday and Friday when they are in the Cube.

+A "pit" is a table, with space for chairs, and some power.

+There should also be an area for testing robots.

+Pit placement per team should account for any accessibility requirements of Teams Members and Mentors.

+- *Plan Team Pit Layout*
+- *Arrange for power distro to pits*
+- *Build Team Pits*

+The pits for Smallpeice have always been on Bar 2, although this was not enough room for SP2019.

+### Competition Briefing

+The Head Judge will give a briefing in the Cube, explaining to teams how the league and knockouts will work.

+### Tinker Time

+Tinker Time is a period during which teams can test their robots in the arena.

+In the past, time allocations have been managed on a whiteboard.
+However, with a large number of teams, it is probably worth scheduling this in advance.

+- *Schedule Tinker Time*

+### Mini-League

+In SP2019, a mini-league was run instead of tinker time.

+- *Schedule the mini-league*

+### Friday Break Closure

+In the past, during the Friday morning break, the Cube is closed to students.
+This allows us to convert the arena into competition mode and any last minute tests to be run.

+House lights are turned off, and the arena lighting setup is turned on.
+The music is swapped to the epic playlist, starting on the preselected intro song.

+- *Plan competition intro sequence*

+### League

+The league is the vast majority of matches and scores and used to seed the knockouts.

+- *Prepare League schedule*

+### Knockouts

+The knockouts determine the winner of the competition.

+- *Prepare knockout schedule*

+## Closing Ceremony

+After the final match, the arena is cleared of any props to prepare for the closing ceremony.

+- *Plan closing ceremony*

+### Photos

+Commemorative photos are taken in the arena.
+The photographer usually stands on the Cube balcony.

+- Students
+- Students, Smallpeice and Volunteers

+We need to work with Smallpeice at this point to ensure that media consent is observed.

+### Guest Speaker

+Our Guest speaker (usually Head of ECS) will give a short speech about the university, and the students' achievements during the week.

+- *Arrange for guest speaker*

+### Prizegiving

+Prizes will be presented to students by the guest speaker.
+They should be laid out on a table upon the stage.

+The following prizes have been traditionally given:

+- First place
+- Second place
+- Third place
+- Facilitators Award
+  - We usually use a flowchart to determine this, such that no team wins two prizes.
+  - It is usually the same prize as first place.
+  - This is often the robot which volunteers believe should have won, but didn't.

+- *Purchase prizes*
+- *Design certificates*
+- *Design awards cards*
+- *Print certificates and awards cards*

+## Pack Down

+This process involves getting out of SUSU before they shut, and begins immediately after the students have left.
+It often continues onto Saturday.

+- *Schedule packdown*

 ## Attributions